giadasp/ATA.jl/README.md

 3. Chance-constrained MAXIMIN TIF.

 ## Solvers:
-- for 1 and 2: JuMP MILP solvers (see the list at https://jump.dev/JuMP.jl/v0.21.1/installation/).
+- for objectives 1 and 2: JuMP MILP solvers (see the list at https://jump.dev/JuMP.jl/v0.21.1/installation/).
 Follow tinstallation manuals for the solver you want to use.
 For open-source we suggest CBC or GLPK (default).
 For commercial we suggest Gurobi or CPLEX.
-- for 1, 2 and 3: Simulated Annealing solver, developed by me.
+- for objectives 1, 2 and 3: Simulated Annealing solver, pure Julia ATA solver.

 ## Constraints:
 - parallel tests (one group of tests);